Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

 • Batch wrappers for throughput (NN_ForwardBatch, NN_TrainBatch).

-Complexity arises from stacking simple things, not from mystery.
+Complexity comes from stacking simple parts, not from mystery.

 Conclusion

-Neural networks are not a black box.
-They are numbers in matrices and a few derivatives—a mathematical mechanism translated into the languages I like: C++ and MQL5.
+Neural networks aren’t a black box.
+They’re numbers in matrices and a handful of derivatives—a mechanical recipe I write in the languages I enjoy: C++ and MQL5.

 Download (EA / sources)

-A lightweight DLL exposing a C API for a simple MLP (stack of dense layers) with:
+A lightweight DLL with a C API for a simple MLP (a stack of dense layers):

 • forward inference (NN_Forward, NN_ForwardBatch)

-The network is stateful (weights in RAM); persistence is handled by the host (e.g., save/load via NN_Get/SetWeights from MQL).
+The network is stateful (weights in RAM); persistence stays in the host (e.g., via NN_Get/SetWeights in MQL).

 Features

-• Weight init: He for ReLU, Xavier-like for others
+• Init: He for ReLU, Xavier-like for others

 • Double precision, x64 build (MSVC)

-• C ABI (no name mangling) → easy to call from MQL5
+• C ABI (no name mangling) → simple from MQL5

 • Batch wrappers for throughput

-• No built-in serialization API (persist via NN_Get/SetWeights in host code)
+• No built-in serialization (persist in the host)

-• Thread safety: per-handle calls must be serialized by the host
+• Thread safety: calls for one handle must be serialized by the host

 • Platform: Windows x64, MSVC (Visual Studio)